roots-id/cardano-anoncreds/meeting-notes.md

 * Wrappers for each language
 ### Cardano AnonCreds method thoughts?
 * [AnonCreds methods registry](https://hyperledger.github.io/anoncreds-methods-registry/)

+### Discussion
+* Revocation accumulator
+* Ids on chain (resources), including the hash of the transaction
+* Combine Spec models with Cardano specific fields
+* @Rodo will help define how we store this
+* All of the objects need an id, but then we can't use the hash from the transaction... instead right after publishing (accepted) with trx id.
+* Tails service

 ## October 28, 2022 Working Group Meeting
 Participants: